The joints are where two or more bones meet, their function is to enable movement of the skeleton. There are several types of joints including:

 Treatment depends on the severity of the dislocation as well as the joint affected.

-Surgery may be required for severe dislocations and/or hip dysplasia.
+- Surgery: For severe dislocations and/or hip dysplasia.
 Read here for more detailed information.

-Physiotherapy may be necessary once the joint has started to heal to help strengthen the joint and surrounding muscles.
+- Physiotherapy: In some cases, the veterinarian will recommend physiotherapy once the joint has started to heal to help strengthen the joint and surrounding muscles.